-Minimum Wage Increases- PFMA opposes increasing the minimum wage to $10.10 or $15 an hour as many in city council have discussed in recent hearings.
+Minimum Wage Increases- PFMA opposes increasing the minimum wage to $10.10 or $15 per-hour, as many in city council have discussed in recent hearings.
 We believe this will negatively impact businesses and the wages and jobs they are able to provide.
 Also, adding a cost-of-living adjustment to the proposal would have a negative impact.

 Litter/Trash Ordinances- PFMA believes that any ordinances looking to address trash and littering in the city should take a three-pronged approach.
 Those include an education, collection and enforcement component.
 This will help ensure any proposal is successful.